.925 is Sterling silver. Sterling silver is 92.5% silver content, and is the most common alloy of Silver used for making flutes.

 This is the part of the flute that you blow in to and where the sound is produced.
 A flute with a good headjoint is vital, but what defines a good one depends on the player!

 This refers to the thickness of the tubing.
-A heavy wall tube is .018" (0.45mm).
-A heavy wall flute is more resistive but may have more depth to the sound.
+A heavy wall tube is usually .018" (0.45mm).
+A heavy wall flute is more resistive, which can make the flute harder to play but give a fuller, richer tone and greater control.

 An extra key, pretty much standard on new saxophones, which makes the fingering for top F sharp much easier.